barnardos-au/ProjectMigrator/README.md

 # ProjectMigrator
-A set of tools to assist with refactoring, splitting and migrating code across different VS projets
+A set of tools to assist with refactoring, splitting and migrating code across different VS projects